Italian submarine Ettore Fieramosca: Design

-However Ettore Fieramosca proved to be rather over-dimensioned for her armament, slower than intended—the intended speed of 20 kn while surfaced was never achieved—with poor maneuverability, both surfaced and underwater, and rather poor endurance.
-Due to her huge cost and these shortcomings, plans to build more boats to the same designs were shelved.
+However Ettore Fieramosca proved to be rather over-dimensioned for her armament, slower than intended—the intended speed of 20 kn while surfaced was never achieved—with poor maneuverability, both surfaced and underwater, and relatively poor endurance.
+Due to the high cost and these shortcomings, plans to build additional boats using the same designs were shelved.

 Career

 Ettore Fieramosca was built by Cantieri navali Tosi di Taranto.
-She was laid down in 1926, launched on 15 April 1929 and completed in 1930.
+She was laid down in 1926, launched on 15 April 1929, and completed in 1930.
 During the Spanish Civil War, she unsuccessfully attacked the Republican light cruiser and the destroyers and with three torpedoes on a patrol from 21 December 1936 to 5 January 1937.
 During a second patrol in February, the boat bombarded Barcelona with a total of 45 shells on the nights of 8/9 and 9/10 February, slightly damaging the tanker on the second night.

-Plagued with incidents and mechanical trouble for her entire career, she was deployed on only a few operational patrols in 1940, but did not achieve any successes against enemy targets.
+Plagued by incidents and mechanical trouble throughout her career, she was deployed on only a few operational patrols in 1940 but achieved no successes against enemy targets.

-She suffered a battery explosion late in 1940 and was decommissioned in April 1941; eventually she was stricken and scrapped.
+She suffered a battery explosion late in 1940 and was decommissioned in April 1941; eventually, she was stricken and scrapped.